artipie/artipie/README.md

 > **Important:** check that `<your-local-config-dir>` has correct permissions, it should be `2020:2021`,
 to change it correctly use `chown -R 2020:2021 <your-local-config-dir>`.

-We recommend you read the "Architecture" section in our [White Paper](https://github.com/artipie/white-paper) to fully understand how Artipie is designed.

 If you have any question or suggestions, do not hesitate to [create an issue](https://github.com/artipie/artipie/issues/new) or contact us in
 [Telegram](https://t.me/artipie).